MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]

 ## Before you begin
+> [!IMPORTANT]

-- Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through JAMF Connect or Intune.
+> - **REQUIRED:** Make sure your [macOS devices are managed through JAMF pro](https://www.jamf.com/resources/product-documentation/jamf-pro-installation-guide-for-mac/) and are associated with an identity (Azure AD joined UPN) through [JAMF Connect](https://www.jamf.com/products/jamf-connect) or Intune.
-- OPTIONAL: Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Edge.
+> - **OPTIONAL:** Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Edge.

 ## Onboard devices into Microsoft Purview solutions using JAMF Pro